mxrch/GHunt/README.md

 ```bash
 python hunt.py myemail@gmail.com
 ```
-⚠️ Every time you re-login to the Google Account used for the cookies, it will break their validity, so I highly suggest you to make an empty account just for that, or use an account where you never login.
+⚠️ If you login to the Google Account from a **different IP** than the one where the cookies were extracted: it will break their validity, so I highly suggest you to make an empty account just for that, or use an account where you never login.

 # Ok but where I find these 4 cookies ?
 1. Login to accounts.google.com